 In drug and alcohol addiction recovery, every person has to take a long, hard look at each of the relationships they have and decide how to improve them or let them go.
-When you’ve identified the people close to you who are likeliest to hold you back, though, how do you make the decision to walk away?
+When you’ve identified the people close to you who are likeliest to hold you back, though, how do you make the decision of walking away from a relationship?

 During counseling and both group and individual therapy sessions at FHE Health, you’ll gain more insight into making the best decisions for your individual needs — something nobody else can do for you.
 At this moment in your life, you need to think about yourself and your future.
-Though hard, this may mean removing some toxic relationships from your life.
+Though hard, this may mean walking away from a relationship and removing some toxic relationships from your life.

 First Step: Define the Future You Want

-How Do You Decide Which Relationships to Fix and Which to Leave?
+How Do You Decide Which Relationships to Fix and Which to Walk Away From?

 1. Evaluate the Relationships You Have Now